My happiness is sometimes derived from:

 Moments when I feel I love what I am doing: when I get excited while reading research or creative writing – and, consequently, when I feel like I can contribute to the research or I can create stories – either through words or photographs.
 When I am inspired – to create and to live fully.

-Meeting people around whom I feel entirely at peace, and comfortable.
-Everything is genuine and pure, the masks are left aside, and no one questions another’s words, or feelings.
+Meeting people I truly connect with.
+Everything is genuine and pure, everything flows, the masks are left aside, and no one questions another’s words or feelings.
 You just know what is happening, share the same smile, and are able to live, truly live in each other’s company without performing.
 The feeling of belonging.

 Peace of mind, in general, or moments of blissful lightheartedness.
-When every veil of worry, gloom or heaviness is lifted up and I feel unconditional love and self-love growing within.
+When every veil of worry, gloom or heaviness is lifted up and I feel unconditional love and self-love within.
 This is also when I can appreciate every simple aspect of being.
 It even feels like my body is lighter, like I float, just as my thoughts do.
-It is as if I were a child again.

 Wandering in fantasy worlds reminiscent of my childhood.

 Finding a film I am profoundly touched by.
 If you know me, you know how intensely I can immerse into films.
 I become the character, I live the films when I watch them.
 The pleasure consists in the experience itself, in losing and finding yourself in a concept or a story.
 It can be revealing, too.

 Adventures. waterfalls. explorations in nature; admiring its grandeur, but also the grandeur of an old temple or a rich urban or futuristic noir-looking area.